Threadless completions

 }

-Step 2: The response includes tool_calls.
-Execute the tool locally, then send the full history back:
+Step 2: The reply includes tool_calls.
+Run the tool on your side, then send the full history back:

 {